Coping with an Alcoholic

 Don't cover up for the alcoholic by lying to their boss or calling in sick for them.
 Don't make excuses to people for their actions.
 Some people hide the alcoholic's behavior from the world and they shouldn't.
 By hiding it, you are enabling an alcoholic to continue with their behaviors.

 - Take Care of Yourself

 You need to think about what is best for you and act accordingly.
-A support group, such as Al-anon, can be very helpful in learning to take care of yourself, separate from the alcoholic.
+A support group, such as Al-anon, a mutual support program for individuals whose lives have been impacted by someone else’s drinking, can be very helpful in learning to take care of yourself, separate from the alcoholic.

 - Let Go

 Sometimes it gets to the point where coping with an alcoholic is just too much and it puts you in danger.
 You may have to give the alcoholic an ultimatum – stop drinking or I'm out of here.
 There is nothing wrong with this but be sure that if you lay down an ultimatum that you stick to your guns and follow through on your promise.
 Sometimes tough love is the only way to get through to them.